 By the end of our initial launch day, as well as a renewed enthusiasm for the teaching of science, teachers and subject leaders also took away a broad spectrum of recommended texts to use in every year group, linked to science topics.
 For example, many teachers reported how much the children enjoyed using Varjak Paw and excerpts from Shadow by Marcia Brown when teaching ‘light’ in Y3 See resource here.
 These great texts aren’t just used for writing models, they are used to bring shadows to life – by responding to these texts through investigation, drama and art, the science lessons are enriched.

 ‘They are writing a lot more.
 Children are applying scientific learning and vocabulary to their work in a different and more meaningful way, showing their depth of understanding.
 English language being used as a tool.
 Children are proud of their work and want to share it with others.’

 As a result of the approaches exemplified in our project launch, teachers reported that science books looked very different.
 There was a variety of writing and a move away from write-ups of science experiments.
 Science understanding had developed through the speaking and listening approaches and the children were keen to share their writing.

-If you would like to take part in this programme at our Stevenage training centre on 16th January 2019, please book here.
+If you would like to take part in the next programme starting on Wednesday 20th November 2019 in Stevenage, please book here.